ganfer/hatespeech-rag/README.md

 This Python script using [LangChain](https://www.langchain.com/) combines the use of the large language model [Llama](https://llama.meta.com/) with a [ChromaDB](https://www.trychroma.com/) database to review user inputs for group-based hostility (hate speech) and, if applicable, store them.
 This helps to expand the database with new, pertinent examples of hate speech while avoiding redundant or identical entries.

+> [!NOTE]
+>  This script is designed in german language.
+Feel free to change.

 #### Script Workflow:

  **Initialization:**